open-telemetry/opamp-spec/specification.md

 #### last_remote_config_hash

-The hash of the remote config that was last received by this agent from the management server.
-The server SHOULD compare this hash with the config hash it has for the agent and if the hashes are different the server MUST include the remote_config field in the response in the ServerToAgent message.
+The hash of the remote config that was last received by this Agent from the management Server.
+The Server SHOULD compare this hash with the config hash it has for the Agent and if the hashes are different the Server MUST include the remote_config field in the response in the ServerToAgent message.

 #### status